Total TimePrep/Total Time: 30 min.

 - In a large saucepan, bring water to a boil.
 Add the asparagus; cover and boil for 2-4 minutes.
 Drain and immediately place asparagus in ice water.
 Drain and pat dry.

-- In a large bowl, combine the asparagus, tomatoes, basil, onions, lime juice, oil, garlic, lime peel, salt and pepper.
+- In a large bowl, combine the asparagus, tomatoes, basil, onions, lime juice, oil, garlic, lime zest, salt and pepper.
 Using a slotted spoon, spoon asparagus mixture onto bread.
 Sprinkle with blue cheese.
-Yield: 6 servings.